Does this section apply to us?

 - For restricted transfers from the UK but within a corporate group or to a group of overseas service providers, another convenient method of providing an appropriate safeguard is binding corporate rules.

-- The UK government will recognise binding corporate rules authorised under the EU process before the exit date as ensuring appropriate safeguards for transfers from the UK.
-On that basis, if on exit date you have in place binding corporate rules within your organisation covering the UK sender of data and the receiver (wherever located), the personal data may be sent.
+- The UK government will recognise binding corporate rules authorised under the EU process before the end of the transition period as ensuring appropriate safeguards for transfers from the UK.
+On that basis, if at the end of the transition period you have in place binding corporate rules within your organisation covering the UK sender of data and the receiver (wherever located), the personal data may be sent.
 You will need to update your EEA binding corporate rules, so that the UK is listed as a third country outside the EEA.

 - Other contractual or policies-based mechanisms may provide appropriate safeguards, but so far none have been approved.